Cyclic operads, Koszul complexes, and hairy graph complexes

 where $\widetilde{\Phi^X}$ is the injective map underlying $\Phi^X$; \item for a `chord' of $\Phi^X$, corresponding to a pair $\{h_1, h_2\} \subset X_\Gamma$, we have $\Phi^V p_\Gamma(h_1) = \Phi^V p_\Gamma (h_2)$. \end{enumerate} \end{defn}

 \begin{rem} \ \begin{enumerate} \item The map $p_\Gamma$ determines to which vertex a half edge is attached and $f_\Gamma$ labels the hairs and determines the edges, which correspond to the `chords' given by a morphism in $\db$. \item The hypothesis that $p_\Gamma$ is surjective is equivalent to the hypothesis that the graph $\Gamma$ has no isolated vertices (vertices with no half edges attached). \item Above we only consider morphisms of graphs that preserve the labelling of the hairs. \item The final condition in the definition of a morphism ensures that the edges of $\Gamma$ that do not correspond to edges of $\Gamma'$ are `contracted': the endpoints of such an edge are identified. \item If $V_\Gamma$ is empty, then the surjectivity of $p_\Gamma$ implies that $X_\Gamma$ and hence $L_\Gamma$ are both empty.
-Conversely, if $X_\Gamma$ is empty, then so are $L_\Gamma$ and $V_\Gamma$. \item We may assume that $X_\Gamma$, $V_\Gamma$, and $L_\Gamma$ all belong to the standard skeleton of $\fin$, hence are determined by their cardinals. \end{enumerate} \end{rem}
+Conversely, if $X_\Gamma$ is empty, then so are $L_\Gamma$ and $V_\Gamma$. \item We may take $X_\Gamma$, $V_\Gamma$, and $L_\Gamma$ to belong to the standard skeleton of $\fin$. \end{enumerate} \end{rem}

 From the definition, we have:

 \begin{lem} For given finite sets $(X, V, L)$, the set of graphs $\Gamma$ with $X_\Gamma = X$, $V_\Gamma = V$, and $L_\Gamma = L$ is $\db (X, L) \times \fs (X, V)$.
 In particular, this set is finite.
 Hence, the set of isomorphism classes of graphs $\Gamma$ with specified $|X_\Gamma|$, $|V_\Gamma|$, $|L_\Gamma|$ is finite.